Comparative Analysis of CPU and GPU Profiling for Deep Learning Models: Scope

 \section{Scope}

 The main motivation behind this research is to find how CPU and GPU operations happen while training machine learning and deep learning models.
 The main focus will be on CPU and GPU time and memory profiling part, but not on the deep learning models.
 The profiling will be generated using a deep learning model using Pytorch\cite{pytorch} profiler and Tensorboard\cite{tensorflow}.
 Tracing is done at each training step to get the data about time and memory.
-Later, the resource utilization is compared between CPU and GPU.
+Later, the resource utilization of CPU and GPU is compared.